Christian Life Centre: Queensland

 Christian Life Centre Brisbane was founded in Brisbane in 1972 by Trevor Chandler and Clark Taylor.
 The latter left at the end of the year, but this CLC grew into one of the first mega churches in Brisbane under Chandler, and later into a national and international organisation.
-Chandler later rejected the teachings of the earlier Pentacostalist movements, and in 2000 Brian Andrew took over as leader.
+Chandler later rejected the teachings of the earlier Pentecostal movements, and in 2000 Brian Andrew took over as leader.
 However he fell out with the CLC International denomination, and the Brisbane CLC flagship mother church left that movement and joined the AOG network, which was larger.
 In 2007, the church merged with Metro Church Brisbane, under Paul Geerling, and from that point the CLC movement slowed its growth.
-(Metro Church Brisbane changed its name to iSEE Church in April 2012, and as of February 2022 is still run by Geerling and his wife Jo.
-It has six locations in Australia as well as one each in Mumbai and Hong Kong.)
+(Metro Church Brisbane changed its name to iSEE Church in April 2012), and as of February 2022 is still run by Geerling and his wife Jo.
+It has six locations in Australia as well as one each in Mumbai and Hong Kong.